Bilingual Books: A Powerful Tool for Second Language Learning

 Will Kids Always Choose to Read Only the L1 Parts in Bilingual Books?

 Dim Sum Warriors has been working to motivate learners to read for pleasure in L2 and access the significant benefits of bilingual books much more easily.
-With the Dim Sum Warriors app and stories, learners, families and teachers can access:
+With the Dim Sum Warriors WEB APP and stories, learners, families and teachers can access:

 ◾ High-quality stories with a strong sense of humor and contexts that are relevant to learners’ lives;